dayanacavalcante/Obesity-Estimate/README.md

 ## **Case Study**

+Application of predictive methods, through Classification and Regression algorithms and descriptive methods, with Clustering algorithms, to detect and predict the group of people most at risk of life due to obesity.

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set contains 17 features and 2111 rows.

-Based on this study, I applied predictive methods, such as Classification and Regression, and descriptive methods, with Clustering, to better identify the groups at greatest risk.

 The data were taken from the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#

 ## **Load Data**

 The Pandas library was used to load and manipulate the data.
-When loading the data, it can be seen that there are ordinal and nominal categorical variables and numerical variables with different orders of magnitude.
+It can be seen that there are ordinal and nominal categorical variables and numerical variables with different orders of magnitude.
 ```
       Gender        Age    Height      Weight  ...
 TUE        CALC                 MTRANS           NObeyesdad
 0     Female  21.000000  1.620000   64.000000  ...
 1.000000          no  Public_Transportation        Normal_Weight